8. 5 Hypothesis and endpoints

 - Is one treatment better than (or as good as) another?

-The primary endpoint includes deciding exactly will be measured, how it will be measured and how the results will be analysed.
+- It includes deciding exactly what will be measured, how it will be measured and how the results will be analysed.

 For example, with a new drug, the primary endpoint is often the percentage of people who have an undetectable viral load at a certain point.
 This could be after 8 weeks for an early effect or 48 weeks for a longer effect.